saikrishnauppala/Big-Data-Analytics-using-Hadoop-Map-Reduce/README.md

 # Big-Data-Analytics-using-Hadoop-Map-Reduce

-Big data is Collected from different data sources and analyzed on HDFS then results are visualized using Tableau.
+# Achieved Word Count & Word Cooccurence of Large Unstructured Textual Data (Big Data).
-Most Frequent Word Count & Word Cooccurence of Unstructured Textual Data(Big Data & Small Data) is visualized in this project.
+# Big Data Analytics is performed on Hadoop HDFS infrastructure using Map Reduce.
-Big Data Analytics is performed on Hadoop HDFS infrastructure using Map Reduce.
+# All the analytics are Visualized using Tableau.